New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: Introduction

 The presentation of the paper is as follows.
-In first section we introduce the realization of SS new inflation in $SU(5)$ model and derive the form of its inflationary potential.
-The flipped $SU(5)$ model and its attractive features are briefly discussed in second section.
-The final form of the potential is obtained in this section and found to be the same as that of SS new inflation model \cite{Senoguz:2004ky}.
-Third section is mainly devoted to the presentation and the discussion of the numerical predictions of various important inflationary parameters.
-The role of the underlying symmetry in eliminating the dangerous proton decay operators is also highlighted at the end of third section.
-Finally, we conclude our results and discussion in section-4.
+In the second section we introduce $SU(5)$ model in the framework of SS new inflation model and derive the form of its inflationary potential.
+The SS new inflation model based on flipped $SU(5)$ GUT is introduced in the third section along with the derivation of inflationary potential.
+The fourth section is mainly devoted to the presentation and the discussion of the numerical predictions of the various important inflationary parameters.
+These predictions rely on reheating with successful non-thermal leptogenesis as is discussed in section-5.
+The role of the underlying symmetries in eliminating the fast proton decay operators is highlighted in section-6.
+The issue of gauge coupling unification in $R$-symmetric $SU(5)$ model and its fine-tuned solution is presented in section-7.
+Finally, we conclude our results and discussion in section-8.